 The key to determining the real value of an online business depends on a combination of:

 - Application of many evaluation factors used in many more traditional businesses.

 1. Consumer and market research

-When evaluating an online business, it may be more valuable than any other business, especially those in its infancy, and comprehensive analysis of consumer and market trends is essential.
+When evaluating an online business, it may be more valuable than any other business, especially those in its infancy, and a comprehensive analysis of consumer and market trends is essential.
 The industry is rapidly growing and online customers are unpredictable.

-One of the people’s favourite days may be the history of the next day.
+One of the people’s favorite days may be the history of the next day.
 Easy to make costly mistakes.
 In 2005, ITV acquired the “Friends Reunited” website for £ 175 million.
 Four years later, it was sold to Brightsolid for only £ 25 million.
 The next big thing (Facebook) replaced that business; its customers have moved on.